 Unsafe water executes more people every year than all other forms of violence combined.
 Meanwhile, our potable water sources are limited: We have access to less than 1% of the world’s freshwater supply.

-If nothing is done, the problems will only get worse by 2050, when global freshwater demand is estimated to be one-third more than it is currently.
+If nothing is done, the problems will only worsen in the future, when global freshwater demand rises by a considerable margin.

-Moreover, the peaceful lives of marine animals are in danger due to the rigorous sources of water pollution present and due to the wastes produced by human beings distributed in the water sources.
+The peaceful lives of marine animals are in danger due to the rigorous sources of water pollution and the wastes produced by human beings distributed in the water sources.

 Table of Contents

 - What is water pollution?

 What is water pollution?